thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 and the scaling that must occur at the DC and Nyquist frequencies when dealing with discrete signals.
-Grennberg and Sandell described a fast subsample delay estimator calculated with the cross correlation of the delayed signal with the Hilbert transform of the original signal using an arcsine [Grennberg1994]_.
+Grennberg and Sandell described a fast subsample delay estimator calculated with the cross-correlation of the delayed signal with the Hilbert transform of the original signal using an arcsine [Grennberg1994]_.
 Other authors used similar approaches by taking the cross-correlation of base-band analytic signals from both the original and shifted signals [Pesavento1999,Fromageau2003]_.
 The root is then found with an iterative modified Newton method.
 This approach only works for narrowband signals with small time delays.
 For larger time delays, strategies have to be employed to prevent phase aliasing.
-However, if these approaches can be used, they are advantageous because they are very precise, have minimal computational complexity, and can be performed in a single step.
+However, when used these approaches are advantageous because they are very precise, have minimal computational complexity, and can be performed in a single step.
 In medical ultrasound, the
 backscattered signal is generally beam-formed along the axial direction, so these methods can